 Breastfeeding can be difficult at first, and it may take time to adjust.
 Some women may also experience certain infections or soreness when breastfeeding.
 Women who plan to breastfeed are encouraged to continue trying and to talk with a health professional if they have any questions or concerns.

 Formula is recommended for use only if the mother cannot breastfeed for some reason or if she has made an informed decision not to breastfeed.
-Women who choose to formula feed should use a cow’s milk formula fortified with iron.
+In Canada, breastfeeding is not recommended for women living with HIV, even if they have an undectable viral load.
+For more information about HIV and pregnancy, including Saskatchewan’s Infant Formula Program, please visit: https://skprevention.ca/sexual-health/hiv-and-pregnancy/.
+Women who formula feed should use a cow’s milk formula fortified with iron.